Stake vs Pearler (2026):

 Pearler supports a wide range of account types including individual, joint, trust, children’s, and SMSF accounts — one of the more complete offerings among Australian neobrokers.
 Stake also offers an SMSF account option.
 Always verify the current account structures available on each platform before applying, as these can change.
 Pearler additionally launched Pearler Super in 2025 for investors who want a superannuation product in the same ecosystem.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Fee figures are based on publicly available information as of 2026 and may change — always verify current pricing on each broker’s official website before opening an account.
-FX effective rates are approximate and may vary with prevailing AUD/USD exchange rates.
+FX rates cited are the published rates and may vary with prevailing AUD/USD exchange rates and trade size.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.